w5xd/WriteLogWizards/README.md

 # WriteLogWizards
 Tools for WriteLog contest module development
 This repo contains:<ol>
+<li>Check branches in this repo for older versions of Visual Studio
-<li>Source code for Visual Studio 2013 wizards that create WriteLog contest module implementations.
+<li>Source code for Visual Studio 2019 wizards that create WriteLog contest module implementations.
-<li>Instructions for using Visual Studio 2017 Community Edition.
+<li>Instructions for using Visual Studio 2019 Community Edition.
 <li> The necessary header files and import libraries to build WriteLog contest modules.
 </ol>

-Developing in VS 2013 targets only WriteLog version 12.
+Developing in VS 2019 targets only WriteLog version 12.
 (The VS2013 C++ runtime is not installed by the WL11 installer.
-Developing in VS 2017 targets both WriteLog 11 and 12, <b>but</b> you must arrange to install the VS 2017 runtime when your module is installed on WriteLog versions older than 12.40.
+Developing in VS 2019 targets both WriteLog 11 and 12, <b>but</b> you must arrange to install the VS 2019 runtime when your module is installed on WriteLog versions older than 12.55.
 Modules developed here might even work with WriteLog version 11, but that is not tested.

 <h2>The Directory Structure</h2>